 You need a leash to take your puppy to the peeing area because in the start your puppy will run here and there sniff different areas and objects so a dog leash can help you to take your puppy to the right place.

-Puppy crate is one of the best tools to train your puppy.
+A puppy crate is one of the best tools to train your puppy.
 Puppy crate come in different sizes keep in mind that buy a crate of such size in which your puppy can stand and move easily.

 Place the crate box in an area of your home where the family spends a lot of time, such as the family room.
 Place a soft blanket or towel in the crate.
 Bring your dog to the crate box and talk to him in a happy tone.
 Ensure that the crate door is securely fixed, so it will not hit and scare the dog.